 3. Original PSA birth certificate.

 4. Parents’ required visa documents.
 See the lists above for required documents for employed or self-employed individuals.
-Additionally, students must prepare their parents’ bank certificates, bank statements, and NSO marriage certificates.
+Additionally, students must prepare their parents’ bank certificates, bank statements, and original PSA marriage certificates.
 If the parents have a valid South Korean visa, attach a photocopy.
 If not travelling with parents, attach a photocopy of their passports or valid IDs.

 Also read: 7 Valid IDs in the Philippines You Should Have Right Now as an Adult